microsoft/pai/pai-management/doc/cluster-bootup.md

 This document introduces the detailed procedures to boot up PAI on a cluster.
 Please refer to this [section](../README.md) if user need the complete information on cluster deployment and maintenance.

-Please refer to Section [single box deployment](./single-box-deployment.md) if user would like to deploy PAI on a single server.

 ## Table of contents:
 <!-- TOC depthFrom:2 depthTo:3 -->